jharini/booknotes/system-design/system-design-interview/chapter18/README.md

  * For each location update, find all active users which should receive it and forward it to them
  * Do not forward location data if distance between friends is beyond the configured threshold

 This sounds simple but the challenge is to design the system for the scale we're operating with.
+For eg, 10 million DAU and with each user updating every 30 seconds, there are 334k updates per second. if on average each user has 400 friends, and we further assume that roughly 10% of those friends are online and nearby, every second the backend forwards 334k x 400 x 10% = 14 million location updates per second.

 We'll start with a simpler design at first and discuss a more advanced approach in the deep dive:
 ![simple-high-level-design](images/simple-high-level-design.png)